SinTan1729/chhoto-url/README.md

 - Supports operation using API key, and lets the user provide hashed password and API key.
 - Has a robust JSON-RPC adjacent API.
 - Has a mobile friendly UI, and automatic dark mode.
-- Can serve a custom landing page, if needed.
+- Supports customized site title, and can even serve a custom landing page, if needed.
 - Has a public mode, where anyone can add links without authentication.
 Deleting or listing available links will need admin access using the password.
 It's also possible to completely disable the frontend.
 It's also possible to force an expiry